MaiA14/data-feed/README.md

 # Data feed

-A company is building a system for managing data feeds input from external sources. <br>
+A company is building a system for managing data feeds inputs from external sources. <br>
 Data feed is a collection of data that has keys and values ordered according to specific structure. <br>
 Each source has a different way to login and extract the relevant data feed. <br>